NemeanLion42/fritter-backend/README.md

 **Throws**
 - `403` if the user is not logged in
-- `403` if the user is has not upvoted/downvoted the freet indicated by freetId
+- `403` if the user has not upvoted/downvoted the freet indicated by freetId
 - `404` if the freetId is invalid

 #### `GET /api/vote/user/:userId?` - Get freets user has upvoted/downvoted